Phacelia distans, Distant Phacelia

 Leaves: Green; leaf shape highly variable, bipinnate or pinnatifid, plants with few large leaflets others with several small leaflets.

-Flower Color: Blue, bright blue; flowers small, attractive, corolla funnel- or bell-shaped, whitish to blue, fruit a capsule.
+Flower Color: Blue, bright blue or whitish; flowers small, attractive, corolla funnel- or bell-shaped; fruit a capsule.

 Flowering Season: February to May; March to May in California.